rsolis096/OpenGL-Project/README.md

 ## How To Run

-A standalone execuatable does not currently exist and for that reason I recommend you run this application in Visual Studio.
+A standalone executable does not currently exist and for that reason I recommend running this application in Visual Studio.
 This will require you to compile a debug build of the assimp library from https://github.com/assimp/assimp.
 Once built, inside the assimp/build/bin/Debug folder you will find assimp-vc143-mtd.dll.
 Build this OpenGL project in debug and place this assimp-vc143-mtd.dll in OpenGL Project\x64\Debug.

 ![image](https://github.com/rsolis096/OpenGL-Project/assets/63280140/824838b2-cafa-46a1-b358-2600c045b7c2)